Carnival Corporation: Private islands and beach resorts

-Incidents & Violations
+Incidents and violations

 Violations of environmental laws

 In 2002 the Carnival Corporation pleaded guilty in United States District Court in Miami to criminal charges related to falsifying records of the oil-contaminated bilge water that six of its ships dumped into the sea from 1996 through 2001.
 The Carnival Corporation was ordered to pay $18 million in fines and perform community service, received five years' probation and must submit to a court-supervised worldwide environmental-compliance program for each of its cruise ships.

 For dumping oiled waste into the seas and lying to cover it up, Princess Cruise Lines was fined $40 million in 2016.
 According to federal authorities, it was the "largest-ever criminal penalty" for intentional vessel pollution.
 Officials said that these practices began in 2005 and persisted until August 2013, when a newly hired engineer blew the whistle.
 As part of its plea agreement, ships of the parent company Carnival Cruise lines were subjected to a court supervised environmental compliance plan for five years.

 For violation of the probation terms of 2016 Carnival and its Princess line were ordered to pay an additional $20 million penalty in 2019.
 The new violations included discharging plastic into waters in The Bahamas, falsifying records, and interfering with court supervision.